lander2k2/kube-cluster/README.md

     $ ./kube-cluster.sh /path/to/private/key
 ```

 7. Check that your cluster is ready.
+A kubeconfig file will have been pulled down so you can use `kubectl` to check the cluster.
 You should get ouput similar to below.
 ```
-    $ ssh -i /path/to/private/key ubuntu@$(terraform output master0_ep)
+    $ export KUBECONFIG=$(pwd)/kubeconfig
     $ kubectl get nodes
     NAME               STATUS    ROLES     AGE       VERSION
     ip-172-31-13-245   Ready     <none>    21m       v1.10.1